 Incorporate Heart Wood into the home by focusing on pairing it with warm neutrals and textures such as leather and wood with each of the accompanying palettes.
 Metallic accents such as copper and brass will also compliment this hue perfectly and add to the warmth of a scheme.
 Though it may be tempting to decorate with a varied colour palette, do try and keep to four-five key colours within a interior scheme.
 If you have already decorated your home and you are wanting to include and update a new colour into the room, such as Heart Wood, soft furnishings are the best solution.
 Stylistic wise, Heart Wood Home and Inviting Home are definitely made for Modern and all variants of Scandi design.
 Whereas Comforting Home and Playful Home are for those that have more of an eclectic style.

 You can read the full Modern Rugs post here.

-I recently created a few autumnal colour trend mood boards, which you can find here.
-They happen to include quite a few of the hues in Dulux’s accompanying colour palette by pure coincidence.
+If you like reading about colour trends and reports, I recently created a few autumnal colour trend mood boards, which you can find here.

 I would really love to know your opinions on Dulux’s Colour of the Year?
 Do you like it?
 Would you incorporate the colour into your home?
 A x